Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: RESULTS AND DISCUSSION

-For the non-extensive parameter q in fig.~\ref{fig:3}, it is observed that it increases with $p_{\rm{T}}$ up to (2-3) GeV/c and then saturates towards high-$p_{\rm{T}}$ both for the lowest and highest multiplicity classes.
+The non-extensive parameter q in the lower panel of fig.~\ref{fig:3}, it is observed that it decreases with $p_{\rm{T}}$ up to (6.0-7.0) GeV/c and then saturates towards high-$p_{\rm{T}}$ both for the lowest and highest multiplicity classes.
 Both $\rm{D^{0}}$ and $\Lambda_{c}^{+}$ were observed to follow the same trend irrespective of the mode of color reconnection.
-We found a different trend for q as a function of $p_{\rm{T}}$ as compared to Ref.~\cite{Rath:2019cpe}.
-This could probably be because of the different particle production mechanisms of the heavy-flavored hardons, which are coming from hard-QCD processes in contrast to the light-flavored hadrons.
+Similar to T, q also shows a change in the behavior as a function of $p_{\rm{T}}$ around $\simeq$ 6 GeV/c for $\Lambda_{c}^{+}$ and it follows the same explanation as above. \\

 We further extend our analysis to study the pseudorapidity ($\eta$) dependence of T and q for the entire $p_{\rm{T}}$ range considering different $\eta$ bins from 0 to 2.4 in steps of 0.2 covering mid and forward rapidities.
-This is followed by extracting values of T and q for each $p_{\rm{T}}$-bin after fitting the spectra with the Tsallis function.
-This is made possible because PYTHIA8 is quite robust in describing both the low and high-$p_{\rm{T}}$ part of the experimental transverse momentum spectra.
+This is followed by extracting values of T and q for each $\eta$-bin after fitting the spectra with the Tsallis function.
+This is made possible because PYTHIA8 is quite robust in describing both the low and high-$p_{\rm{T}}$ part of the experimental transverse momentum spectra~\cite{Patra:2020gzw, Khuntia:2018znt,Rath:2019cpe}. \\